Study of phase transition of Potts model with Domain Adversarial Neural Network: Results

 \subsection{The DANN results of q=3}

 Firstly, we apply DANN on the Potts model with state $q=3$.
 Fig.~\ref{Fig.q3.1} shows the average probability $P_0$ belonging to phase ``0" at $L = 40$, obtained by training the DANN algorithm in the optimal source domain.
-By classifying samples at different temperatures $T$ into ``0" and ``1", the DANN returns a probability that each configuration belongs to ``0".
-The image of $P_0$ also can be fitted to a sigmoid function as indicated by the red dash line.
+By classifying samples at different temperatures $T$ into ``0" and ``1", the DANN returns a probability that a configuration belongs to ``0".
+The image of $P_0$ also can be fitted with a sigmoid function\footnote{we used this 1-sigmoid for the fits and in the figures.},

+as indicated by the red dash line.
 For $P_0 =1/2$, we can get the corresponding $T$ as the critical temperature $T_c = 0.9849$.
 The final target domain at the optimal support is shown by the shadowed region, and Fig.~\ref{Fig.q3.2} gives the process of iteration method in detail.
-The optimal source domain can be achieved only by a few steps of iteration from the initial range $T\in[0.05, 0.1] \cup [3.9,4]$.
+The optimal source domain can be reached within a few steps of iteration from the initial range $T\in[0.05, 0.1] \cup [3.9,4]$.

-By taking all the DANN results at $L= 20, 30, 40, 50$ and $60$ in Fig.~\ref{Fig.q3.3}, the critical point $T_{c,q=3}$ pertain to infinite lattice size can be extracted by extrapolating these results to zero on the $1/L$ scale, as shown in Fig.~\ref{Fig.q3.4}.
-The critical value $T_{c,q=3}$ at $L \thicksim \infty$ is $0.99831$, which is close to the theoretical critical value $\frac{1}{1+\sqrt{3}}=0.995$ \cite{fan2007determination}.
+Repeating the procedure for $L= 20, 30, 40, 50$ and $60$ as shown in Fig.~\ref{Fig.q3.3}, the critical point $T_{c,q=3}$ corresponding to infinite lattice size can be extracted by finite-size scaling (FSS) theory \cite{barber1983finite,fisher1972scaling, privman1990finite}, extrapolating these results to zero on the $1/L$ scale with a linear fitting, as shown in Fig.~\ref{Fig.q3.4}.
+At each size $L$ we run 5 independent trainings of the neural networks for the same dataset, obtaining an ensemble of critical temperatures.
+We use the average value for finite size scaling, and also estimate the errors $\xi_i$'s of the obtained temperature from the standard deviation.
+Hence, a weighted linear regression would be applied with weights,

+In the following we use the weighted linear regression, however, in Table~\ref{tab:NumericalResults} we also quote results obtained with uniform weights (unweighted linear regression).